guillochon/MOSFiT/docs/fitting.rst

 In ensemble-based Markov chain Monte Carlo, a collection of parameter positions (called "walkers") are evolved in the parameter space according to simple rules based upon the positions of their neighbors.
 This approach is simple, flexible, and is able to deal with several pathologies in posteriors that can cause issues in other samplers.
 In ``MOSFiT`` we implement this sampling using the parallel-tempered sampler available within the ``emcee`` package, although a single temperature is used by default (note that the parallel-tempered sampler is now deprecated as of ``emcee`` version ``3.0``, and ``MOSFiT`` will eventually deprecate this option as well).

-While ``MOSFiT`` also performs minimization during the burn-in phase to find the global minima within the posterior, it should be noted that ``emcee`` on its own has been found to have poor convergence to the posterior for problems with greater than about 10 dimensions (`Huijser et al. 2016 <https://arxiv.org/abs/1509.02230>`_).
+While ``MOSFiT`` also performs minimization during the burn-in phase to find the global minima within the posterior, it should be noted that ``emcee`` on its own has been found to have poor convergence to the posterior for problems with greater than about 10 dimensions (`Huijser et al. 2015 <https://arxiv.org/abs/1509.02230>`_).
 As many models provided with ``MOSFiT`` have a dimension similar to this number, care should be taken when using this sampler to ensure that convergence has been achieved.

+The ensemble-based MCMC can be selected via the ``-D`` flag: ``-D ensembler``.

 .. _initialization: